 Note The ActiveGate designated to consume Azure Alerts doesn't necessary have to be the same ActiveGate that runs the Azure Monitor integration.

-How to set up your Azure Alert Rules
+Set up Azure Alert Rules

 Read more about Azure Alert Rules configuration.